PFAS Health Effects

 3–8 yrs

-Estimated half-life of PFOA and PFOS in the human body
+Estimated Half-Life of PFOA and PFOS in the Human Body

 12,000+

-How to Read the Evidence Labels
+How to Read the Evidence

 Each condition below carries an evidence label reflecting the current scientific consensus as of early 2026.

-Strong evidence Probable link Emerging evidence
+Strong evidence Probable link Emerging evidence Contested / Evolving

 Contested / Evolving